Welcome to our blog series that explores the unique features of the Behavioral Benchmark.

 Obviously, this is because different types of clients have different needs.
 For example:

 - Gaining market share with pension funds may be easier if you first cater to the needs of their investment consultants.

 - Getting your funds onto an intermediary’s platform means providing them with data in the way they need it.

 - Making inroads with insurance clients will require you to be able to anticipate their specific reporting requirements.

 As a result, the moments that matter to a client will depend on their segment.
-So, if you want to measure their experience, you will need to do so in a segment-specific way.
+So, if you want to measure client experience, you will need to do so in a segment-specific way.
 If you are not ready for this, you may end up comparing apples with oranges and all the problems that brings.